Exabyte-io/exabyte-application-flavors/test/pythonml/README.md

 If creating a test for a new type of unit (for example, if we did not have LASSO, and the current PR was hoping to add LASSO), the `unit_shortnames` object must first be updated.
 Inside, the keys represent a shorthand for referring to the unit.
 We might named our LASSO unit `REG_lasso`.
 The value of the key must be the name of the flavor's asset file.
-If LASSO existed in a file named `pyml:model:lasso_regression:sklearn.j2.py`, the key for LASSO would be "pyml:model: lasso_regression:sklearn.j2.py".
+If LASSO existed in a file named `pyml:model:lasso_regression:sklearn.pyi`, the key for LASSO would be "pyml:model: lasso_regression:sklearn.pyi".
 Note that double quotes are required if the unit name has a colon (because of the YAML standard).

 When adding new units, we recommend creating several tests to check different usage scenarios.
 For example, if a new